bytecodealliance/wit-bindgen/crates/cpp/DESIGN.md

 [^3]: A wit::string requires exec_env inside the host implementation. ~~Perhaps a flexible type (either std::string or wit::string would be possible), or make this a generation option?~~ std::string requires a copy, wit::string requires passing exec_env to the method (which is necessary for methods anyway).

 [^4]: A host side wit::string doesn't own the data (not free in dtor), thus no move semantics.

+[^5]: std::span requires C++-20, this alias should give minimal functionality with older compiler targets.